Everything You Need to Know About Bank Appraisals & What They Mean for Buyers

 This process helps protect both the lender and the borrower by ensuring that the property is valued accurately.
 This article will delve into how bank appraisals work, what to do if the appraisal comes in lower than expected, and how you can protect yourself from low appraisals.

-How Appraisals Work
+How Does a Home Appraisals Work in Canada?

 When a borrower is requesting a mortgage for a certain amount, the lender wants to ensure that they are not overlending.
 The bank appraisal process typically begins during the mortgage approval process when the potential lender orders an appraisal from a professional appraiser.
 The lender will send an appraiser who will visit the property and conduct a thorough inspection, taking into account a variety of factors such as the age and condition of the property, the size and layout of the home, the quality of finishes and materials, and the location and surrounding neighbourhood.
 They will also research recent sales of similar properties in the area to help determine the property's value.
 In real estate speak, this is called “pulling comps,” short for comparables.